 Policy Analysis Exercise

-The Policy Analysis Exercise (PAE) is a one-week (Friday to Friday) group simulation exercise held in the Easter term to integrate the skills and issues that the students have been working with over the Michaelmas and Lent terms and, while not assessed, is a key element to bring the course together.
-Students work in assigned groups and manage their own time and leadership structure to respond to a significant policy challenge presented to them on the first Friday of the exercise.
+The Policy Analysis Exercise (PAE) is a 5 day group simulation exercise held later in the Easter term to integrate the skills and issues that the students have been working with over the Michaelmas and Lent terms and, while not assessed, is a key element to bring the course together.
+Students work in assigned groups and manage their own time and leadership structure to respond to a significant policy challenge presented to them on the first day of the exercise.

 The PAE is delivered in partnership with a major governmental department or international organisation to work on a current ‘live’ topic, so that students have the experience on working on an issue in real time.
-Examples of past PAE’s include developing a national strategy for dementia in partnership with the World Health Organisation (WHO) and working refugee integration into the economy of Jordan with the UNDP.
+Examples of past PAE’s include developing a national strategy for dementia in partnership with the World Health Organisation (WHO), working refugee integration into the economy of Jordan with the UNDP, and most recently creating climate action policies in partnership with The Organisation for Economic Co-operation and Development (OECD).

 The simulation begins with a briefing from the client organisation, setting the terms of the problem and the question they need answered.
 Students are then divided into teams and provided with a significant amount of background material.
 Through the week experts from academia, government and the wider policy community provide briefings to assist the students in developing their responses.

-The simulation ends with each team providing a briefing to the client, as well as delivering a 20 page briefing book summarising their recommendation and analysis.
-A prize is awarded each year for the best PAE group and is presented during a dinner at the end of the Easter term.
+The simulation ends with each team providing a presentation to the client, as well as delivering a 1-page report summarising their recommendation and analysis.
+A prize is awarded each year for winning and runner-up group, and is presented during the End of Year Dinner at the end of the Easter term.

 5. Additional Student Events